 When I’m not at home, I like to pack a picnic and head out into nature with my family.
 We love to get in the car and lug around our camping gear so that we can setup camp wherever the road takes us!

-My daughter’s arrival transformed my entire being and truly “birthed” the new woman I am today.
-It is thanks to the lessons I learnt during that pregnancy and birth that I have now found the power to speak up for my own convictions and support other women as they do the same.
+My daughter’s arrival transformed me and birthed the new woman I am today.
+It is thanks to the lessons I learnt during that wild pregnancy and free birth that I have now found the power to speak up for my own convictions and support other women as they do the same.